CAASM Use Case #5 – Finding unmanaged devices

 Fear not!
 This is where CAASM (Cyber Asset Attack Surface Management) and cybersecurity observability become your digital telescope.

-This is what SJULTRA can help you solve with our partner Axonius with CAASM (Cyber Asset Attack Surface Management) and cybersecurity observability.
+This is what SJULTRA can help you solve with CAASM (Cyber Asset Attack Surface Management) and cybersecurity observability.

 Gain Complete Visibility of Your Cybersecurity Assets with the SJULTRA CAASM free trial.